duckietown/duckietown-lx/README.md

 This should take a few minutes.
-This is not supposed to be an interactive process: just let it run, and when you return, you will find the output in a folder, including videos, and trajectories, and all the statistics you would usually find on the website.
+This is not supposed to be an interactive process: just let it run, and when you return, you will find the output in a folder, including videos, and trajectories, and all the statistics you would usually find on the [challenges website](https://challenges.duckietown.org/).

 ### 📬 Submit your solution